subhrajp/subhrajp.github.io/README.md

-# subhrajp.github.io
+# Flybirdie
-Flybirdie - A jS based indie game.
+Indie game built on JavaScript.

+### To do:
+Develop mobile web version of the game.